 Even if you have already refinanced your loans, you likely want to look into refinancing them again.
 Private student loan rates have significantly decreased and you may be able to get a much better deal on your student loans now compared to a few years ago.

 When the market goes up, nobody asks questions.
 When the market goes down, everybody freaks out.

 When you don’t have well-thought-out investment strategy, you don’t have the confidence that you are invested the right way.
 This makes it much more tempting to abandon ship when the market is in free fall.
 You start second guessing why you invested in the first place.

-Now is a great time to start thinking about this.
 An investment strategy is not just picking funds in your 401(k), an investment strategy requires you to answer 5 things: